HamshayiniThavarajah/DealFinder/README.md

-Sure!
-Here's a more **attractive and visually engaging** version of your `README.md` for **DealFinder**, with a bold first-letter style and relevant icons that typically render well on GitHub (using emojis):

----

 # **🛍️ 𝐃ealFinder** — *Smart Shopping, Smarter Savings!*

 **DealFinder** is a smart and sleek price comparison web app that helps you **find the best deals across multiple e-commerce platforms**.
 Whether you’re a savvy shopper or just trying to stick to a budget, DealFinder makes comparing prices quick, easy, and even fun.